 Dealing with disparate data formats and structures affect productivity, network security, and thereby, customer retention?

-SEE ALSO: How AbuseHQ Integrates Your Network Security And Enhances Your Service Provider’s Infrastructure
+See also: How AbuseHQ Integrates Your Network Security And Enhances Your Service Provider’s Infrastructure

 AbuseHQ’s Simple Data Structure

-AbuseHQ’s data display may contain up 4 layers, dependant on how you choose to set up your instance.
+AbuseHQ’s data display may contain up 4 layers, depending on how you choose to set up your instance.
 Each layer is assigned its own category and is dependent upon your own purpose and needs.

 Now, let’s look at each layer, to understand them better:

 - Event: The event layer is the lowest of the 4 layers.
 When AbuseHQ receives an abuse report it automatically extracts events and clusters these events in a case.
 Without events, there can’t be a case.
-This allows you to easily see how many events are associated to each case, helping you understand the threat.
+This allows you to easily see how many events are associated with each case, helping you understand the threat.

-- Case: The second lowest layer is a case.
+- Case: The second-lowest layer is a case.
 Cases organize all of the events that are extracted from an abuse report.
-Most of the work your agents will do, will revolve around cases.
+Most of the work your agents will do will revolve around cases.

 - AbuseHQ will automatically create cases and attach related events allowing agents to see the full context and allowing them to resolve cases faster.